-Table 1-19: Supply parameters and domestic installation practices per country26
+Table 1-20: Supply parameters and domestic installation practices per country27

 Country Austria Belgium Denmark Italy Norway Spain United Kingdom 1.
-TN-C-S TN-C-S The most Mainly TT (domestic) Most common: 90% TT Generally TN-C-S with Distribution 3% TT (earth not made common TN-C-S IT without distributed a little TT system available) system is TT TN-S for large neutral, New (of the A little IT, being Except for industrial residential areas: supplier) replaced by TN Copenhagen- IT hospitals TN-C-S TN-C-S Some parts of the For large country: industrial TT without TN-S distributed neutral 2.
-Yes for TN-C-S No Not for No for TT Yes for TN-C-S and Not for domestic or Legislation requires Provision of (In addition the Installer must domestic most IT and TT (In small commercial the supplier to earth by installation must provide, less than addition the provide an earth supplier have its own 30 (300mA RCD) If installer must set terminal unless it is earthing system) greater than 30 up an earthing considered 100mA RCD system) inappropriate e.g. Building supplies, farms, domestic swimming pools 5.
+Distribution system (of the supplier) TN-C-S 3% TT TN-C-S (earth not made available) A little IT, being replaced by TN The most common system is TT Except for Copenhagen-TN-C-S For large industrial TN-S Mainly TT (domestic) TN-C-S TN-S for large industrial IT hospitals Most common: IT without distributed neutral, New residential areas: TN-C-S Some parts of the country: TT without distributed neutral 90% TT Generally TN-C-S with a little TT 2.
+Provision of earth by supplier Yes for TN-C-S (In addition the installation must have its own earthing system) No Installer must provide, less than 30 (300mA RCD) If greater than 30 100mA RCD Not for domestic No for TT Yes for TN-C-S and most IT and TT (In addition the installer must set up an earthing system) Not for domestic or small commercial Legislation requires the supplier to provide an earth terminal unless it is considered inappropriate e.g. Building supplies, farms, domestic swimming pools

-26 NORMAPME User Guide on CENELEC TR 50480
+NORMAPME User Guide on CENELEC TR 50480